 - Being able to create and plan stylish outfits without even thinking about it.

-- Everything you own, you love and will wear.
+- Everything you own, you love, and will wear.

-- You spend less money on clothes.
+- You save money and spend less on clothes.

 Why you need a stay at home mom capsule wardrobe.

 So why do we all need to run home and start creating capsule wardrobes?
 Well, we all have clothes in our closets we never have wor they tend to fall into the following categories:

 - Clothes waiting for you to lose weight

 - Clothes which you bought in the sales and you thought were a bargain.

 - Brightly colored fun items you thought were a good idea at the time.